Pierre Strong Jr.

-Pierre Strong Jr. (born December 10, 1998) is an American football running back for the New England Patriots in the National Football League (NFL).
-He played college football at South Dakota State.
+Pierre Strong Jr. (born December 10, 1998) is an American professional football running back for the Green Bay Packers of the National Football League (NFL).
+He played college football for the South Dakota State Jackrabbits.

-Early life and high school
+Early life

 Strong grew up in Little Rock, Arkansas and graduated from John L. McClellan High School.
 As a junior, he rushed 2,248 yards and 30 touchdowns as McClellan advanced to the Class 5A state championship game.
 Despite his season ending injury that occurred at Little Rock McClellan's final drive of the 2016 regular game against Pulaski Academy, Strong rushed 1,423 total yards and scored 25 touchdowns during his senior year.
 Overall, Strong had totaled 4,268 rushing yards and scored 57 touchdowns over his final two seasons in McClellan.
 He was named a Landers Award finalist in his senior year due to his accomplishments.

-Despite being offered football scholarships from very few D1 schools, Strong was ultimately offered a scholarship and recruitment by South Dakota State University as he made a verbal commitment in January 2017.
+Despite being offered football scholarships from very few NCAA Division I schools, Strong was ultimately offered a scholarship and recruitment by South Dakota State University as he made a verbal commitment in January 2017.